siadat/netmatch/README.md

   Syncnet filters what requests match your request using labels and selectors.
 - Netsync is a service that can be used to handle requests coming from processes running on different servers.
   Netsync also provides a Go API ([Go docs][godoc]) which could be used to synchronize goroutines.

-## What does it do?

-One process sends an HTTP request, and it is blocked until N other matching processes send N other requests with the same "key" query value.
-The requests might have a payload value, which is shared with all requests in the responses they eventually receive upon matching.
-Matching of requests can be limited using labels and selectors.

-## What is it used for?

-It may be used for matching online players in a multiplayer game server.
-In general, it should be used when 2 or more processes depend on each other.

 ## Quick start: sync 2 processes